Pennsylvania Felony Crimes by Degrees and Sentences

 • If you're convicted of aggravated assault against a victim who's older than 60 or younger than 16, the minimum term of your sentence must be at least two years.

-• If you're convicted of a violent felony, you'll have to serve at least 10 years if you have one previous conviction for another violent felony, or at least 25 years with two or more such convictions.
+• If you're convicted of a violent felony, you'll have to serve at least 10 years if you have one previous conviction for another violent felony or at least 25 years with two or more such convictions.

 When the law requires a mandatory minimum sentence, the maximum sentence must be at least twice as long, regardless of the upper sentencing limit for the relevant degree of felony.
 (42 Pa.
 Cons.
-Stat. §§ 9714, 9717, 9718 (2020)).
+Stat. §§ 9714, 9717, 9718 (2023).)

-Probation, Fines, and Other Sentencing Alternatives to Prison
+Felony Probation and Other Sentencing Alternatives

 In some cases, the judge may order you to serve your sentence on probation instead of prison (unless your crime has a mandatory minimum sentence) or to serve what's commonly known as a "split sentence," meaning that you'll spend part of the time incarcerated and part of the time on probation.
 However, the total amount of time shouldn't add up to more than the legal maximum for your crime.